David-Ze-Liang/algorithm_questions/merge sort/mergesort.md

 ### Question description:

-Given a integer array with length n.
+Given a integer array of length n.
 Sort the array using merge sort algorithm.

 see:<https://www.acwing.com/problem/content/789/>
 **Input:**